John M. Tobin Montessori School

 The John M. Tobin Montessori School is a public Montessori school in Cambridge, Massachusetts.
-In February 2015 it was named the first district-level (non charter school), fully accredited, public Montessori school in the United States.
-This is significant because the administration, faculty and staff spent years rewriting much of the curriculum to comply with the rigorous Massachusetts state requirements while creating the distinct, hands-on, multi-sensorial learning environment required by the American Montessori Society.
-The mascot is the tiger and the school colors are royal blue and white.
+An elementary school, it is a part of the Cambridge Public School District.
+In February 2015 it was named by the American Montessori Society as the first district-level (non charter school), fully accredited, public Montessori school in the United States.
+The administration, faculty and staff had to spend years rewriting much of the curriculum to comply with the Massachusetts state requirements while creating the distinct, hands-on, multi-sensorial learning environment required by the American Montessori Society.